megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-resources-quota.md

         toF("kubernetes-resources-quota:///?kubernetesClient=#kubernetesClient&operation=listResourcesQuotaByLabels").
         to("mock:result");

-This operation returns a List of Resource Quotas from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of resource quotas from your cluster using a label selector (with key1 and key2, with value value1 and value2)

 ## Component Configurations